How to Install Kali Linux 2020 on Laptop PC (Single Boot)

 3. When you are absolutely sure that you have selected the right drive, and the Kali Linux file, you can then go ahead and click “Flash”!

 Note: This operation will permanently delete everything you have on the flash drive and it’s is not recoverable.
 Make a backup of the content if necessary.

-Install Kali Linux 2020.1 on Laptop Hard Disk
+Install Kali Linux 2020.3 on your Laptop Hard Disk

 With the bootable USB flash you created in hand, you are all set to proceed with the installation of Kali Linux on your computer’s hard disk.

 Caution: The following steps describe a clean installation method.
 It will wipe EVERYTHING on your hard drive!
 Including whatever Windows version you have installed, and replace it with a fresh install of Kali Linux 2020.3.
 Please don’t proceed unless you absolutely understand the implication of what you are doing.

 Step 1: Boot your computer from the Kali USB drive you created.